 Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

-I have a passion for discoveries of past geological events connected to palaeoclimatic temperature extremes.
-My scientific activity is focused on palynological record from sediments deposited during the Late Cretaceous (~100.5 ma) and the Pleistocene (~129 ka) recovered from industrial and scientific cores and natural outcrops in sub/Arctic and near-equatorial regions.
+My scientific activity focuses on palynological record from sediments deposited during the Late Cretaceous (~100.5 ma) and the Quaternary (~2,6 ma) recovered from industrial and scientific cores and natural outcrops in sub/Arctic and near-equatorial regions.
 I use tiny resting capsules of dinoflagellates, single-celled marine organisms, that create chemically generated light, causing ocean waves to sparkle at night.
-The capsules, so called ‘resting cysts’, produced during their life cycle in surface waters, settle to oceanic depths and preserve in the accumulating sediment for million years.
-In addition to their conventional, biostratigraphic and palaeoenvironmental application (e.g. Radmacher et al., 2015; Radmacher et al., 2020c) I am highly interested in unconventional approach of using these microscopic fossils.
-I have already complied this method with numerical model simulations to provide global palaeoceanographic reconstruction (Radmacher et al., 2020a); and with trace fossil record to establish past basin bottom-water oxygen level (Radmacher and Uchman, 2020b).
-Currently I am working on correlation of dinoflagellate cyst record from ODP cores 984 and 986 (Ocean Drilling Program Expedition Leg 162) with global events known from analysis of air bubbles in Antarctic ice cores.
+The capsules, so called ‘resting cysts’, produced during their life cycle in surface waters, settle to oceanic depths and preserve in the accumulating sediment for millions of years.
+In addition to their conventional, biostratigraphic and palaeoenvironmental application (e.g. Radmacher et al., 2015; Radmacher et al., 2020c) I am highly interested in the unconventional approach of using these microscopic fossils.
+I have already combined this method with numerical model simulations to provide global palaeoceanographic reconstruction (Radmacher et al., 2020a); and with trace fossil record to establish past basin bottom-water oxygen level (Radmacher and Uchman, 2020b).
+Currently, I am working on correlation of dinoflagellate cyst record from ODP cores 984 and 986 (Ocean Drilling Program Expedition Leg 162) with the correlation of dinocysts records to records from air bubbles in Antarctic ice cores.

 2015: International co-operative PhD study at the Polish Academy of Sciences, Institute of Geological Sciences, Krakow, Poland and the University of Bergen, Institute of Earth Sciences, Norway.
-Specialisation: Cretaceous scientific and industrial application of palynostratigraphy, and palaeoenvironmental reconstructions in the subpolar northern-north proto Atlantic.
-The study were conducted in collaboration with: SINTEF, one of Europe’s largest independent research organisations responsible for applied research, technology and innovation, located in Trondheim, Norway; Norwegian Petroleum Directorate, Norwegian government agency responsible for the regulation of the petroleum resources on the Norwegian continental shelf, based in Stavanger; Statoil ASA (presently Equinor ASA) multinational petroleum and renewable energy company based in Stavanger, Norway; and APT-Applied Petroleum Technology, a commercial company that offers high quality analyses and consulting services to the oil industry, Kjeller, Norway.
+Specialisation: Scientific and industrial application of palynostratigraphy and palaeoenvironmental reconstructions in the subpolar northern-north proto Atlantic.
+The study was conducted in collaboration with the following institutions in Norway: SINTEF, Norwegian Petroleum Directorate, Statoil ASA (presently Equinor ASA) and APT-Applied Petroleum Technology.

-2008: Post Graduate Diploma in Geophysics, AGH University of Science and Technology, Krakow, Poland.
+2008: Post Graduate Diploma in Geophysics, AGH University of Science and Technology, Creacow, Poland.
 Specialisation: applied geophysics, focusing on seismic research methodologies of the location of fossil fuels as well as archaeological artefacts.

 2005: M.Sc. in Geology, Jagiellonian University, Institute of Geological Sciences, Krakow, Poland.
-Specialisation: combining ichnological and micropalaeontological methods in reconstruction of palaeoenvironmental conditions, in Jurassic Krížna Unit, Tatra Mountains.
+Specialisation: combining trace fossil records and micropalaeontological methods in the reconstruction of palaeoenvironmental conditions, in Jurassic Krížna Unit, Tatra Mountains.

 CURRENT INTERNATIONAL COLLABORATION

-From 2016: Biostratigraphic and palaeoenvironmental research aiming to establish conditions during formation of the Upper Cretaceous sediments in the Panamian Isthmus (Yukatan Peninsula), Negev Region (Israel) and Sidi Ziane section (Algieria).
-Latest Cretaceous marine record of specific dinoflagellate cyst assemblages from these regions inspired us to use the Earth System Model COSMOS to provide most reliable global scenario for the Earth system response to latest Cretaceous palaeogeographical changes.
-We decided to test various Panamian Isthmus depths, to decipher the changes in global circulation pattern and followed Arctic Ocean sea-surface salinity.
-By finding the best match of geological proxies to numerical simulation results we aim to find most probable scenario for the latest Cretaceous palaeoceanography and climate.
+From 2016: Biostratigraphic and palaeoenvironmental research aiming to establish conditions during formation of the Upper Cretaceous sediments in the Panamian Isthmus (Yucatán Peninsula), to be tested by numerical model simulation.
+By finding the best match of geological proxies to simulation results we aim to find the most probable scenario for the latest Cretaceous palaeoceanography and climate.
 Institutions involved in this project include: the Centro Univeristario del Norte CUNOR, Cobán (Gwatemala), Ben-Gurion University of the Negev (Izrael) and University of Zaragoza (Spain).

 2019 – present: Adjunct at the Polish Academy of Sciences, Institute of Geological Sciences, Kraków, Poland.